 Background

+As of this writing, emissions trading occurs primarily in the United States in response to domestic legislation.
+Emissions trading is expected to gain importance elsewhere in the world but has not to date achieved significant market penetration.

-The Ozone Transport Commission (OTC) NOx control program was created in an effort to reduce NOX emissions during the months from May through September.
+The US Ozone Transport Commission (OTC) NOx control program was created in an effort to reduce NOX emissions during the months from May through September.
 NOX emissions, in the presence of sunlight and volatile organic compounds (fumes) cause ozone formation, more commonly referred to as smog.
-The OTC is comprised of the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, the District of Columbia and the northern counties of Virginia.
+The OTC is currently comprised of the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, the District of Columbia and the northern counties of Virginia.

-OTC members committed to a three phase reduction in NOX emissions from within their region.
-Trading began with the commencement of Phase II on May 1, 1999 and capped NOX emissions from May 1 through September 30 of the years 1999 through 2002 at 219,000 tons.
-This represents a more than 50% reduction from NOX emission levels of 490,000 tons in 1990.
-The second phase begins on May 1, 2003 and caps NOX emissions at 143,000 tons over the May 1 through September 30 period.
+OTC member states are committed to a phased reduction in NOX emissions from within their region.
+Trading in the first phase began on May 1, 1999 and capped NOX emissions for the region as a whole in the first phase for the period from May 1 through September 30 in each of the years 1999 through 2002 at 219,000 tons.
+This represents a more than 50% reduction from NOX emission levels in the region of 490,000 tons in 1990.
+The next phase begins on May 1, 2003 and caps regional NOX emissions at 143,000 tons over the May 1 to September 30 period.

-The NOX program uses an allowance trading system patterned after the successful SO2 allowance trading program.
+The NOX allowance program uses an allowance trading system based on the successful SO2 allowance trading program.
 Working with the EPA the OTC states allocated NOX emission allowances to sources within their respective states.
-Each allowance permits a source to emit one ton of NOX during the May through September period of the year for which it is allocated or during a later year.
+Each allowance permits a source to emit one ton of NOX during the May through September period of the year for which it is allocated or subject to restrictions on banking, during a later year (subject to some potential limitations).
 Once an allowance is tendered for the emission of a ton of NOX it is retired, never to be used again.

-Like the SO2 program, a fundamental tenet is the fact that unit owners can choose to meet their emission limitations by using different methods, and which method they use is determined by their own economic interests.
+Like the SO2 program, a fundamental tenet is the fact that power generation unit owners can choose to meet their emission limitations by using different methods, and which method they use is determined by their own economic interests.
 For example, users can install control equipment such as low NOX burners to lower emissions.
-They also have the option to change nothing and simply purchase emission allowances in the open market in order to meet their requirements.
+They also have the option to change nothing and simply purchase emission allowances in the open market and use them in order to meet their requirements.

 The allowance trading program drives unit owners to choose the most cost effective compliance option available.
-EPA has worked with the OTC to create the NOX Allowance Tracking System (NATS); a database designed to track the transfer and holdings of allowances for all accounts.
+The Environmental Protection Agency (EPA) has worked with the OTC to create the NOX Allowance Tracking System (NATS), a database designed to track the transfer and holdings of allowances for all accounts.
 Every participating unit, corporation, organization, broker, trader or individual that holds allowances must have a NATS account.
 Any party wishing to hold allowances may open a NATS account and appoint an Authorized Account Representative.
 The Authorized Account Representative signs the Allowance Transfer Forms which are used to move allowances between accounts.
 Allowances are initially issued by the source’s respective state.
 The basis for the allocation was determined on a state-by-state basis.

+Current Market

 Because of its creation several years after the SO2 market, the NOX market began with a level of sophistication.
-While dealers take principal interest in positions they also facilitate the movement of allowances from long market participants to short market participants.
+While emission traders take principal interest in positions they also facilitate the movement of allowances from long market participants to short market participants.
 Additionally, they actively trade options and conduct cross commodity swaps.
 This has allowed participants a great deal of flexibility as they seek to meet needs and manage risk.

-Current Market